 - Rub the chicken pieces with the spice mix and set aside

-- Heat your pan on medium heat and add once the oil shimmers then add in your onion and green chili
+- Heat your pan on medium heat, add the oil and once it shimmers then add in your onion and green chili

 - Saute until the edges of the onion start to change colour